jpreval/Spatial-Analysis-of-Starbucks-Stores/README.md

-# Spatial-Analysis-of-Starbucks-Stores
-Starbucks: Spatial Analysis and Classification of the Different Scale
+# Spatial Analysis of Starbucks Stores